-How have other LEMSA's achieved more robust funding and staffing?
-What are some commonly available revenue sources of which the County has not taken advantage?
+How have other LEMSAs achieved more robust funding and staffing?
+What are some commonly available revenue sources of which the county has not taken advantage?

 Some LEMSAs establish exclusive operating areas in which an EMS provider pays to be the sole responder to calls for service.
-That is not an option in Sacramento due to a legal settlement dating back two decades between the County and local fire/EMS providers.
+That is not an option in Sacramento County due to a legal settlement dating back two decades between the county and local fire agencies.

-Other LEMSAs, such as in Contra Costa County, benefit from a sales tax enhancement enacted by voters.
-Obviously, a sales tax increase or new parcel assessment could establish protected revenue but can be difficult to achiever on many fronts.
+Other LEMSAs, such as Contra Costa County's, benefit from a sales tax enhancement enacted by voters.
+Obviously, a sales tax increase or new parcel assessment could establish protected revenue but can be difficult to achieve on many fronts.
 Voters in Sacramento County have a mixed record of supporting service or infrastructure enhancements at the ballot box.